Military-style academies?

 It is striking that there has been no similar outcry regarding similar armed forces activities in schools in the UK, which are driven by the UK MoD, rather than condemned by it.

 At least some of the 11,000 armed forces to secondary schools that take place here each year involve students being shown military weaponry.
 A growing number of schools have a Cadet Force, which see students as young as 10 trained to use a rifle, and take part in mock battles.
-The annual Camo Day involves primary school pupils dressing up in armed forces uniform, being taught how to march, and being visited by members of the armed forces, who often come in armoured military vehicles.… Read more
+The annual Camo Day involves primary school pupils dressing up in armed forces uniform, being taught how to march, and being visited by members of the armed forces, who often come in armoured military vehicles.
+And Department for Education and MoD-funded ‘alternative provision with a military ethos‘ sees military-style activities run by (mostly) armed forces veterans in primary and secondary schools, for both struggling students and whole schools.
+Some such schemes have either the instructors or the students wearing military camouflage clothing.… Read more

 Army officer recruitment drive in universities